What is an FHA loan and how does it work?

 Because this added layer of protection, lenders lower their minimum requirements for getting a loan, making it easier for first time homebuyers and others with lower credit scores and smaller down payments.

-Anyone who wants to take out a mortgage or refinance an existing mortgage can use an FHA loan as long as they meet certain eligibility criteria.
+Anyone who wants to take out a mortgage or refinance an existing mortgage can use FHA home loans as long as they meet certain eligibility criteria from the mortgage lenders.
 Highlights of those criteria include:

 - Debt-to-income ratio of 43% or less.

 - 3.5% down payment if your credit score is 580 or higher.
-By contrast, conventional loans may require as much as 20% down.
+By contrast, conventional loans may require as much as 20% down which always impacts your mortgage rates and monthly mortgage payments.
+Conventional mortgage commonly has lower interest rates.

 - 10% down payment if your credit score is 500-579.